 5. Storage Space

-Believe it or not, you can get your living room, bedroom, closets, garage, parent’s kitchen… and more back!
 As your business grows, it’s probably become painfully clear that space is an issue.
-Lucky, it's an issue that a 3PL provider can help with.
+Luckily, it’s an issue that a 3PL provider can help with.

-As mentioned previously, being a 3PL provider requires a decent amount of upfront capital.
-A lot of that capital for a more established partner includes storage space – think how expensive warehouses are to buy and maintain!
+Being a 3PL provider requires a decent amount of upfront capital.
+A lot of that capital for a more established partner includes storage space.
 When you work with a 3PL partner, you get to use their storage space.
-You know your product is stored somewhere safe and you get your personal space back.
-It's a win-win!

 6. Ongoing Support